jondolan/jondolan.github.io/_posts/2014-06-14-2014-baseball-championship.markdown

 description: "Portland High School baseball won the 2014 Class S State Championship with a score of 8-0."
 date:   2014-06-14
 categories: sports
-tags: news
 ---

 **Highlights from the 2014 CIAC Class S baseball championship game:**

-Starting right fielder
+* Starting right fielder
-2 RBIs on a hit to left field
+* 2 RBIs on a hit to left field
-Diving catch that almost led to a double play
+* Diving catch that almost led to a double play
-TV interviews with two local news stations post game
+* 2 post game interviews with local TV new stations

 **Articles and videos**: